Sanaebadi97/retrofit-firebase-push/README.md

 # retrofit-firebase-push
-use Retrofit2 and Firebase Push Notification
+Use Retrofit2 and Firebase Push Notification

 # Demo